peterlydev/react-music-app/README.md

 * Add an element eg. a button, or an icon next to each song
 * Pass data from a parent component to a child component (Props)
 * Pass a callback function from a parent component to a child component and invoke it on an event in the child component
+* fetch some data from an API of your choice (lyrics.ovh or Bandsintown are two options with no required authentication or key but feel free to use any!)

 ### To-do